Hone648/fruitingChamber/README.md

     Once the upload is successful, you'll see "Done uploading" in the status console.

 Your code should now be running on the Arduino board.
-The board will execute the code, and you can observe the results
+The board will execute the code, and you can observe the results.